Invoice-Generator/invoice-generator-api/README.md

 The invoice-generator.com API is rate limited.
 With almost every use case this should not be an issue.
 If an API call does trigger rate limiting then we will respond with a `429` status code to let you know to try generating your invoice again later.
 If you frequently run into these limits then you might also consider using our paid service at [invoiced.com](https://invoiced.com).

-## Feature Requests and Bug Reports
+## Support

+Have a feature request or bug report?
 We would love to hear your thoughts!
 You can [create an issue](https://github.com/Invoiced/invoice-generator-api/issues) on GitHub for any issues you encounter or feature requests.
 If the matter is more private you can reach us at hello@invoiced.com.

 ## Terms of Use and Privacy Policy